dansantinojones/penalty-shootout/README.md

 I followed the steps below to deploy my webpage:

 1. Log into GitHub.
-2. Select project repository you want to deploy.
+2. Select the project repository you want to deploy.
 3. Select 'Settings' in the menu at the top.
 4. Select 'Pages' on the left side menu.
-5. In the scource section, select branch 'Master' and save.
+5. In the source section, select branch 'Master' and save.
-6. The page will produce your websites URL as seen below.
+6. The page will produce your website's URL as seen below.

 ![Deployment](assets/images/deployment.png)